yadirah8/accountant-catalogue/README.md

-# accountant-catalogue-
+# accountant-catalogue
-# Data Entry Project: Professional Contacts Dataset
+# Data Entry Project: Accountants Contacts Dataset

 ## Objective
 This project demonstrates my ability to manually extract, clean, and organize data from an image into a structured spreadsheet.
 The dataset includes professional contact information, such as names, titles, companies, addresses, and email addresses.